Jeanneau Yachts 55

 The Jeanneau Yachts 55 is a French blue water cruising sailboat, first built in 2023.
 The hull was designed by Philippe Briand, the interior by Andrew Winch and finishing by the Jeanneau Design Office.

-The boat was introduced at the 2023 Dusseldorf boat show.
+The boat was introduced at the 2023 Düsseldorf boat show.

 Production

 The design has been built by Jeanneau in France, since 2023 and remains in production.

 Design

 The Jeanneau Yachts 55 is a recreational keelboat, built predominantly of vacuum-infused fiberglass, with wood trim.
-It has a fractional sloop rig with a bowsprit, an over-plumb stem, a reverse transom with a drop-down tailgate swimming platform, dual internally mounted spade-type rudders controlled by dual wheels located forward in the cockpit and a fixed "L"-shaped fin keel with a weighted bulb or optional shoal-draft keel.
+It has a fractional sloop rig with a bowsprit, an over-plumb stem, a reverse transom with a drop-down tailgate swimming platform, dual internally mounted spade-type rudders controlled by dual wheels located forward in the cockpit and a fixed L-shaped fin keel with a weighted bulb or optional shoal-draft keel.
 The mainsheet is located on a fiberglass cockpit arch.
 The fin keel model displaces 40878 lb and carries 10803 lb of cast iron ballast, while the shoal draft version carries 12522 lb of ballast.

 A rigid bimini top is a factory option.

 The boat has a draft of 8.04 ft with the standard keel and 6.25 ft with the optional shoal draft keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 110 hp for docking and maneuvering.
 The fuel tank holds 61 u.s.gal and the fresh water tank has a capacity of 201 u.s.gal.

 The design has a unique three cabin interior layout available, with sleeping accommodation for six people.
-It has a double island berth in the forward cabin, an "L"-shaped settee and two seats in the salon and two aft cabins, each with a double berth.
+It has a double island berth in the forward cabin, an L-shaped settee and two seats in the salon and two aft cabins, each with a double berth.
 A small crew cabin can also be fitted in the bow.
 The aft cabins have their own steps to the cockpit and are not connected to the main salon.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is of a straight configuration, with an island and is equipped with a stove, an ice box and a double sink.
 There are three heads, one in each cabin.
 Cabin headroom is 6.63 ft.

 For sailing downwind the design may be equipped with an asymmetrical spinnaker of 2690 sqft.